ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 : The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client.
-This context includes all information associated with attestation, such as the timestamp of the event and any Client visibile information, including information needed for the attestation procedure to complete.
+This context includes all information associated with attestation, such as the timestamp of the event and any Client visible information, including information needed for the attestation procedure to complete.

+The privacy goals of Privacy Pass assume a threat model in which Origins trust specific Issuers to produce tokens, and Issuers in turn trust one or more Attesters to correctly run the attestation procedure with Clients.
+This arrangement ensures that tokens which validate for a given Issuer were only issued to a Client that successfully complete attestation with an Attester that the Issuer trusts.
+The mechanisms for establishing trust between these entities are deployment specific.
+For example, in settings where Attesters and Issuers communicate over TLS, Attesters and Issuers may use mutually authenticated TLS to authenticate one another.
+Clients explicitly trust Attesters to perform attestation correctly and in a way that does not violate their privacy.
+However, Clients assume Issuers and Origins are malicious.

-The privacy goals of Privacy Pass are oriented around unlinkability based on these contexts.
-In particular, Privacy Pass aims to achieve three different types of unlinkability:
+Given this threat model, the privacy goals of Privacy Pass are oriented around unlinkability based on redemption, issuance, and attestation contexts, as described below.

 1. Origin-Client unlinkability.
 This means that given two redemption contexts, the Origin cannot determine if both redemption contexts correspond to the same